Sage/carbon/guides/02_building_basic_component.md

 carbon component button
 ```

 This will prompt you to confirm the location and name of the new component.
-Type `y` and press enter to create the component.
+Type `y` and press `enter` to create the component.

-You are now able to navigate to the components directory where the `index.js` file and the `__spec__.js` file will exist
+You are now able to navigate to the components directory where the `index.js` file and the `__spec__.js` file will exist.

 ## Understanding the boilerplate